adshin21/adshin21.github.io/_posts/2025-07-24-running-kubernetes-jobs-with-go-a-practical-guide-with-minikube-and-client-go.md

 ---
 layout: post
 title: 'Running Kubernetes Jobs with Go: A Practical Guide with Minikube and Client-go'
+description: >-
+   Learn how to create and run Kubernetes Jobs using Go, Minikube, and the client-go library with a hands-on example
 date: 2025-07-24 21:27 +0530
 categories: [Blogging, Tutorial]
 tags: [kubernetes, golang, client-go, job]